 This is the lesson I learned from my eccentric but very talented friend.
-She said the best tip to keep geraniums blooming all summer long, is to break off the blooms almost as soon as they appear!
+She said the best tip to keep geranium flowers blooming all summer long is to break off the blooms almost as soon as they appear!
 What????
 I was shocked and upset when one day, she started to remove all the beautiful blooms from my plant.
 Although she explained why, I still wasn’t so sure.
-However, I’ve never forgotten her or her tips and here’s the results.
+However, I’ve never forgotten her or her tips, and here is how I know she was right.

 #1 Tip – Deadhead to Keep Geraniums Blooming